JacobLindey/JacobLindey.github.io/_posts/2022-09-04-should-you-comment-your-code.md

 Including documentation alongside the code it documents ensures that it remains up to date and easy to find.

 XML comments are especially effective for this purpose.
-They structure the comments in a machine parsable fashion that can be utilized by plugins, analyzers, or an IDE to serve documentation to your users in a variety of ways.
+They structure the comments in a machine parsSable fashion that can be utilized by plugins, analyzers, or an IDE to serve documentation to your users in a variety of ways.

 ## Conclusion

 "Comments are a code smell" is a well-intentioned attempt to pass important lessons onto a new generation of software developers.
-But, as with any coinable phrase, the true lesson is obscured behind a convenient facade.
+But, as with any coinable phrases, the true lesson is obscured behind a convenient facade.

 To newer developers this simplification can lead to worse coding practices or an assumption that the comments themselves are the problem in need of solution.
 Understanding that "comment" can refer to three distinct concepts that serve different purposes helps uncover the true meaning behind this phrase.